kathaa/kathaa/README.md

-KATHAA : A Visual Programming Framework for Sampark Machine Translation framework
+कथा (kathaa) : A Visual Programming Framework for Sampark Machine Translation framework
 =================================================================================

 Kathaa is a Visual Programming Framework for Sampark Machine Translation System.
 Although it was built for Sampark, it is highly flexible, and can accommodate any
 practically any other system, as long as you can safely represent the unit-task at hand by a single function which takes some inputs, and spits out some outputs :D.

+The goal of this Framework is to empower researchers to design and tinker with complex NLP workflows irrespective of their technical proficiency, and hopefully to bridge the gap between Linguists and Computational Linguists.

+The vision of this Framework is to make creation of NLP workflows as easy as creating an online survey like Google Form (which in retrospect was a highly time and resource consuming task just a few years ago).

 ![Kathaa Screenshot](https://cloud.githubusercontent.com/assets/1581312/12222517/cc55d2f0-b7e4-11e5-9f15-77a531a4affa.png)